R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 }
 ```

-Let the attestation request be a single byte value of 1.
-The client sends the byte and the `enclaveInstanceInfo()`
+The attestation request is a single-byte value.
+When the client sends the byte, the `enclaveInstanceInfo()`
 method waits for the server to respond with the attestation bytes.
 When the method receives the attestation bytes
 from the server,
 it [deserializes](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/deserialize.html) the